-We will begin our program with an intensive orientation outside of London in Salisbury, that will help us to create a community of culturally aware traveling scholars.
-We'll get acquainted with each other and learn the ground rules for ECHP and our unique approach to study and travel.
-There will also be essential introductions to the academic subject areas and the interdisciplinary framework we will use throughout the program.
-We plan to visit the site of Stonehenge as well as sites within Salisbury.
-Specific instructions for arrival will be available after enrolling.
+We begin with an intensive orientation in Edinburgh, Scotland, helping us to create a community of culturally-aware, traveling scholars.
+We'll get acquainted, learn the ground rules and our unique approach to study and travel.
+There will also be essential introductions to the academic subject areas and the interdisciplinary framework we'll use throughout the program.

 Chartres and Versailles